kickstarter/ios-oss/README.md

 in the open.
 Our primary focus is to continue improving the app for our users in line with our roadmap.

-The best way to submit feedback and report bugs is to open a Github issue.
+The best way to submit feedback and report bugs is to open a GitHub issue.
 Please be sure to include your operating system, device, version number, and steps to reproduce reported bugs.
 Keep in mind that all participants will be expected to follow our code of conduct.